Painting Equipment - Finishing Techniques

 Basically, application systems fall into 3 categories:

-• manual application - application is done by a person wielding a simple gun or pump;
+• manual application - application is done by a person wielding a simple spray gun or pump;

-• automatic application by vertical translation movement - the application is done automatically, the gun moving in a vertical direction (up-down) while the parts to be coated pass in front of the gun.
+• automatic application by vertical translation movement - the application is done automatically, the gun moving in a vertical direction (up and down) as the parts to be coated pass in front of the gun.
 Basically it is a 2-axis application system: horizontal (conveyor) and vertical (gun).
 Such guns are called reciprocating guns;

-• automatic application by 6-axis movement - this is done by a robot that copies the movements of the human hand, applying the material from any angle.
+• automatic application by 6-axis movement - is done by a robot that copies the movements of the human hand, applying the material from any angle.
 The robot can be programmed to repeatedly apply the material to any shape.
-These robots are called anthropomorphs.
+These robots are called anthropomorphic.

 For all these systems the guns can be airless, airmix, electrostatic or for application of powder paint.